Codersweta7/Codersweta7/README.md

 # 💫 About Me:
-I am a second year , Btech CSE student
-..working on open source contribution currently working on backend development
+I am a second year , Btech CSE student working on open source contribution dvelving into deeper concepts of backend

 ## Hacktoberfest badges (2024)